-Some Things Bleak, a publication about seeing versus not seeing, about gender, class and climate, a work about representation and reproduction.
-In short, a vehicle for perception and togetherness.
+Some Things Bleak, a publication about seeing versus not seeing, in respect to gender, class and climate, and a work about representation and reproduction.
+In short, a poetic vehicle for perception and togetherness.

-Parallel to honoring artistic writing such as calligraphy and Rorschach tests these images also reference cyanotypes, the first photographs ever made, When one looks close, the woven blue grid in the tarp resembles the fleeting never-ending digital pixels that swirls around us in our everyday life.
+Parallel to honoring artistic writing such as calligraphy and Rorschach tests these images also reference cyanotypes, the first photographs ever made.
+When one looks closely, the woven blue grid in the tarp resembles the fleeting never-ending digital pixels that swirls around us in our everyday life.
 The images are poetic and at the same time a bleak abstraction of nature, representation and reproducibility.
-Some Things Bleak is a poetic summary of the artist’s thoughts and layered methodology simultaneously the work highlights intersectional views in the metaphor of the printing process.
+Some Things Bleak is a poetic summary of the artist’s thoughts and layered methodology, simultaneously the work highlights intersectional views in both the texts and in the metaphor of the printing process.